Get insights.

 3.2 Have Complex Questions

-Say you own a restaurant.
-Now, you want to run a customer feedback survey on the quality of food and dining experience at your restaurant.
+Say you own a restaurant and you want to run a customer feedback survey about food quality and the dining experience.

-Lower completion rate because your customers are people who just dined at your restaurant and cannot understand restaurant jargon.
-The respondent will have a hard time understanding the restaurant-specific term and will become puzzled.
+It drops because your customers are people who just dined at your restaurant, not staff who know the jargon.
+The respondent struggles to understand the term and gets confused.

-Use simple layman's terms that anyone taking the survey can easily understand.
+Use simple, plain terms that anyone taking the survey can understand.

 3.3 Have Leading questions

-In a restaurant survey, a question like, “Why do you like our Bread Toast?” is an example of a leading question.
-This question is created with the assumption that the customer already likes your Bread Toast.
+In a restaurant survey, "Why do you like our Bread Toast?" is a leading question.
+It assumes the customer already likes your Bread Toast.

-Instead, the question should be, “Do you like our Bread Toast?” which is more straightforward and is not created under any assumption.
+A better version is "Do you like our Bread Toast?", which is straightforward and makes no assumption.

-Use leading questions to achieve lower survey engagement rates, which no survey creator wants to.
+Use leading questions if you want lower engagement, which no survey creator actually wants.

 3.4 Have Inadequate Options

-When you ask the question, “Do you like our Bread Toast?” with the options “Yes” or “No”, it is inadequate in most cases.
-The respondent may like to answer, “Prefer not to say”, which should also be one of the options.
+Asking "Do you like our Bread Toast?" with only "Yes" or "No" is inadequate in most cases.
+Some respondents may want to answer "Prefer not to say", so that should be an option too.

-The “Other” option with a text box is also helpful.
-For respondents who would like to answer “A little salt needed” or “Should be a little spicier” or any other feedback, the other option helps provide a response in their own words.
-The respondents will continue to take the survey with interest, with the assurance that they are being heard.
+An "Other" option with a text box also helps.
+Respondents who want to say "A little salt needed" or "Should be a little spicier" can then answer in their own words.
+They keep taking the survey because they feel heard.

 3.5 Use Many Open-ended questions

-Too many open-ended questions mean respondents need more time to complete the survey.
-This naturally leads to lower engagement.
+More open-ended questions mean more time to finish the survey, which naturally reduces engagement.

-Including only one open-ended question at the end is safe.
-Research surveys can have more than one open-ended question serving their academic purposes.
+One open-ended question at the end is usually safe.
+Research surveys can include more than one when the academic purpose calls for it.

 Test Your Knowledge